NickElseySpelloC/AmberPowerController/README.md

     * Average Forecast Price: The average price for all the 30 minute slots that the device will run for during the rest of the day.
     * Should Run: If TRUE, the device will be told to run until the next time this script is run.
     This name of this CSV is set via the RunLogFile configuration parameter.
-* PowerController.log: Progress messages and warnings are written to this file.
-The logging level is controlled by the LogFileVerbosity configuration parameter.
+* logfile.log: Progress messages and warnings are written to this file.
+The logging level is controlled by the LogfileVerbosity configuration parameter.
 * LatestAmberPrices.json: Stores the latest electricity price data fetched from Amber API.
 * PowerControllerState.json: Tracks past seven days of runtime and today's runtime.